Gaussian estimates for fundamental solutions of higher-order parabolic equations with time-independent coefficients

 {\textbf{2.1.
 Notation.}} Given a typical point $X:=(t, x)\in \rdm:=\{(t, x)\in \rr^{n+1}: t\in \rr, x\in \rr^{n}\}$ with $x=(x_{1},...x_{n})$ ($n\geq 2$).
 For any $r>0,$ $B_{r}(x):=\{y\in \rz: |x-y|<r\}$ is an open ball in $\rz,$ and we use $Q_{r}:=Q_{r}(t, x)=(t-r^{2m}, t]\times B_{r}(x)$ and $Q^{*}_{r}(t, x):=[t, t+R^{2m})\times B_{R}(x)$ to denote half cubes in $\rdm.$ For any multi-index $\gamma=(\gamma_{1}, ...\gamma_{n}) \in \nn^{n},$ let and $|\gamma|:=\gamma_{1}+...+\gamma_{n}.$ We also let $D^{k}:=\nabla^{k}:=(D^{\gamma})_{|\gamma|=k}$ for any $0\leq k\leq m.$ Besides, we need the notation for averages, expressed as follows: where $E$ is a Borel measurable set in $\rz$ or $\rdm$, with its Lebesgue measure $0<|E|<\infty,$ and $f$ is a locally integrable function.

 {\textbf{2.2.
-The parabolic operator of higher order.}} We consider higher order parabolic operators defined as \eqref{eq: ce00}.
+The parabolic operator of higher order.}} We consider homogeneous parabolic operators of order $2m$ ($m\geq 1$) defined as \eqref{eq: ce00}.
 The coefficients $\{a_{\alpha, \beta}\}$ are assumed to be bounded, uniformly elliptic (in the sense of G$\mathring{a}$rding inequality) and independent of $t$, that is, for all $u\in H^{m}:=W^{m, 2}(\rz),$